hollylspace/hunglish-webapp/src/main/python/readme.txt

 a tomcat-et nehany tomcat:deploy utan.

 - A quartz finnyas arra, hogy honnan kell inditania a cronjobot.

+- Erdekes, ugy latszik nem csak a quartz-nak vannak problemai a threadek leolesevel:
+SEVERE: The web application [/hunglish] appears to have started a thread named [MySQL Statement Cancellation Timer] but has failed to stop it.
+This is very likely to create a memory leak.
+SEVERE: The web application [/hunglish] registered the JBDC driver [com.mysql.jdbc.Driver] but failed to unregister it when the web application was stopped.
+To prevent a memory leak, the JDBC Driver has been forcibly unregistered.
+Gergo azt mondja, hogy tudja mit kell ujracsinalni, hogy ez elmuljon.

+- Ezek optimalis beallitasok?
+(Ne feledjuk, hogy a jdbc turkalja a dolgot a hibernate alatt.)
+INFO  org.hibernate.cfg.SettingsFactory - Default batch fetch size: 1
+INFO  org.hibernate.cfg.SettingsFactory - JDBC batch size: 256
+INFO  org.hibernate.cfg.SettingsFactory - Query cache: disabled
+INFO  org.hibernate.cfg.SettingsFactory - Optimize cache for minimal puts: disabled

 - Ha nem akarok csak emiatt feltolteni egy kamu dokumentumpart, akkor nem tudom triggerelni a rendszeren belul a harness elinditasat.
 Jo, nem nagy gond,